nicksieger/jsonpretty/README.txt

 == FEATURES/PROBLEMS:

-- Parse and pretty-print JSON either from stdin or from command-line arguments.
+- Parse and pretty-print JSON/JSONP either from stdin or from command-line arguments.
 - All arguments are concatenated together in a single string for pretty-printing.